 • Be at least 18 years old

-• Be a resident of New Jersey or employed by a company that has a primary place of business in NJ even if you perform your duties remote from home or from a coworking place
+• Be a resident of New Jersey or employed by a company that has a primary place of business in NJ even if you perform your duties remotely from home or from a coworking place

-• Not have been convicted of a crime under the laws of any state or of the U.S. for an offense involving dishonesty, or a crime of the first or second degree
+• Not have been convicted of a crime under the laws of any state or of the U.S. for an offense involving dishonesty or a crime of the first or second-degree

-Nonresident applicants may apply for an NJ Notary commission granted they are an employee of a business whose domicile or primary place of business is in New Jersey and performs their employment duties remotely from a home office or a co-working space.
+Nonresident applicants may apply for an NJ Notary commission granted they are an employee of a business whose domicile or primary place of business is in New Jersey and performs their employment duties remotely from a home office or a coworking space.

 New Jersey Notaries must use a rubber stamp ink seal and journal for all notarial acts for paper documents.

-Notaries are required to use a stamp.
 The stamp must display the following information:

 • Your name as it appears on your commission